b9org/b9/docs/Dictionary.md

 # Tutorial Dictionary

 Welcome to our Tutorial Dictionary!
-This is where you can find definitions for all sorts of terms and phrases that we use throughout the tutorial.
+This is where you can find definitions for terms and phrases used throughout the tutorial.

 ### Binary Module
-A binary module is a representation of some data in binary form.
-In our case, it is a representation of the in memory module, which is a c++ data structure.
+A binary module is a representation of some data in binary format.
+In our case, it is a representation of the in memory module, which is a C++ data structure.
 It encodes meta data about the module and the bytecodes of each function.
 Visit our [Binary Module] page to learn more.

 [Binary Module]: ./FrontendAndBinaryMod.md#binary-format